 Updating the Cabinets Tutorial (without painting of course):

-FYI, here is a link when we were building the columns in case you wanted to see how we did it.
+FYI, here is a link to when we were building the columns in case you want to see how we did it.

 [pinit align=”center” url=”https://www.remodelaholic.com/ideas-to-update-oak-kitchen-cabinets/” image_url=”https://www.remodelaholic.com/wp-content/uploads/2013/01/How-to-keep-your-oak-cabinets-and-update-your-kitchen-from-Remodelaholic-400×800.png” description=”No paint needed!
 Update your kitchen, including keeping the oak cabinets, with these ideas from Remodelaholic. #Remodelaholic #kitchenideas #kitchenremodel #kitchendesign”]